Fentanyl Patch Can Be Deadly to Children

 “The best thing a patient can do is to follow the instructions on the medicine label and talk to a health care professional about how to prevent anyone else from coming in contact with the fentanyl patch,” says Throckmorton.

-Focusing on the prevention of medical errors, Oleszczuk and his colleagues at FDA report that infants and toddlers have unique risks of accidental exposure to fentanyl.
+Focusing on the prevention of medical errors, Taylor and colleagues at FDA report that infants and toddlers have unique risks of accidental exposure to fentanyl.
 Infants are often held by adults, increasing the chances that a partially detached patch could be transferred from adult to child.
 Toddlers are more likely to find lost, discarded or improperly stored patches and ingest them or stick them on themselves.

 Early signs of fentanyl exposure could be hard to identify in young children.
 Lethargy has been among the reported symptoms, but that could be misinterpreted as fatigue.
 If there is reason to suspect that a child has been exposed to a fentanyl patch, Throckmorton says that emergency medical help should be sought immediately.